chatwars/chatwars-api-docs/public-exchanges.md

 ### yellow_pages
 _Comes by a bit more frequently than once a year_

 Every 5 minutes, this exchange will receive a list of all the player shops that are open and published.

+Specialization field makes it percentagewise clear in what kind of gear this particular blacksmith is skilled in

 ```javascript
 [
   {